/Making cities in the age of uncertainty

 8 advanced cases

-Between EU and extra-EU countries.
+EU and non-EU countries.

-Billion investment in the pilot sites.
+Public-private investment at pilot sites.

 Stakeholders engaged at pilot sites.